Comparative evaluation of point process forecasts

-Consistent scoring functions are useful statistical tools to address the question of relative performance when more than one forecast is available.
-If the forecasts are reports for an elicitable functional, then the previous subsection suggests a natural way of comparing their quality: Choose a strictly consistent scoring function for this functional and call a forecast superior to its competitor if it achieves a lower expected score.
+In case multiple forecasts in terms of an elicitable functional $T$ are available, their predictive performance can be assessed in a natural way: If $S$ is a strictly consistent scoring function for $T$, then a forecast is considered superior to its competitor if it achieves a lower expected score with respect to $S$.